At Queen Elizabeth’s we are committed to providing, for each pupil, the best possible environment for their welfare and learning.

 - The effectiveness of the SEND Policy is monitored by the SENCo, the School’s Senior Management Team and the School Governor responsible for SEND;

 - The Governor responsible for SEND presents a formal report to the full Governing Body annually, whereby the Governors gauge the success of the Policy mainly by considering whether the needs of all pupils with SEND have been met and whether pupils with SEND have achieved in line with expectations.

 - Any concerns or complaints about SEND provision should be addressed in the first instance to the SENCo, who will respond by meeting with the parents to discuss the situation;

 - If this does not resolve the situation, the School will deal with complaints in accordance with Stage One of the procedure outlined in the School’s Complaints Policy.

 Who to contact for more information or to report a concern:

 - The main point of contact at the School regarding pastoral care is the pupil’s Form Tutor in the first instance or for more serious concerns his Year Head.
 The best way to contact the School is via the main School telephone number on (020) 8441 4646 from where you will be transferred to the relevant member of staff.
 Emails addressed to email@example.com can also be forwarded to relevant members of staff;

-- The School’s SENCo is Dr. Sarah Westcott (Head of Pupil Development) and the SEND Administrator is Mrs. Gisela Hann;
+- The School’s SENCo is Dr. Sarah Westcott (Assistant Head Pupil Progress) and the SEND Administrator is Mrs. Monika O’Connor;

 - The London Borough of Barnet’s Local Offer concerning Special Educational Needs and Disabilities (‘the Local Offer’) is a resource which is designed to support children and young people with special educational needs and/or disabilities and their families;